 Use these questions in your team meeting agenda as a tool that helps you get closer to people.
 Your employee will appreciate your interest and feel welcome on the team.
 As a result, they’ll be more motivated to participate in the conversation and engage with you.

 Also, give space in your meeting agenda to your employee.
 They should influence the conversation as well.
 Let them ask questions and speak about what's on their mind.
 Since team meetings with a manager don't happen every day, they probably have a lot to share with the rest of the group.

 Share feedback and discuss potential challenges

 This is the focal point of your meeting and the most complex one.
 It is a challenge to keep your approach professional yet friendly and go through the challenging topics of the meeting agenda.

-A rule of thumb here is to review your feedback about the team, individual employees (in case of a 1:1 meeting) or the project itself.
+A rule of thumb here is to review your feedback about the team, individual employees or the project itself.
 This can set the tone for the rest of the conversation.
 It will also help you bring up important points that must be discussed further.

 To provide valuable feedback for your employees, check if it ticks the following: